 Poems about Fathers

 "It doesn't matter who my father was," Anne Sexton once wrote, "it matters who I remember he was."
-That memory--of the enormous, perhaps protective, perhaps absent, often mythic man--looms large in poems about fathers.
-In Mark Irwin's "My Father's Hat," for example, the father seems so big that his closet is like "a forest, wind hymning/ through pines."
+That memory—of the enormous, perhaps protective, perhaps absent, often mythic man—looms large in poems about fathers.
+In Mark Irwin's "My Father's Hats," for example, the father seems so big that his closet is like "a forest, wind hymning / through pines."
 Or in the famous Sylvia Plath poem "Daddy," the father exerts such a massive influence that Plath imagines that even one of his toes must be "big as a Frisco seal," his head meanwhile dipping "in the freakish Atlantic," an image of a father so huge his body spans an entire continent.

-Poems about fathers can be poems about work, employment, "bringing home the bacon," or if not bacon, then gum, as in the Suzanne Rancourt poem "Whose Mouth Do I Speak With."
-Robert Hayden's poem "Those Winter Sundays" recalls a father's thankless labor in the "blueblack cold."
-And William Jay Smith's poem "American Primitive" reimagines the wonder with which a child gazed upon his father going to work:
+Some poets describe fathers they remember through their labor, fathers they know as bastions of support, as Robert Hayden's speaker does in his poem "Those Winter Sundays," which describes a father's dutiful labor in the "blueblack cold."
+And William Jay Smith’s poem "American Primitive" reimagines the wonder with which a child gazes upon his father going to work: